IceHe/lib/cmd/a/awk.md

 exit [ expression ]     # exit immediately; status is expression
 ```

-Statements  are  terminated by semicolons, newlines or right braces.
-An empty expression-list stands for $0.
-String constants are quoted " ", with the usual C escapes recognized within.
-Expressions take on string or numeric values as  appropriate,  and are  built  using the operators + - * / % ^ (exponentiation), and concatenation (indicated by white space).
-The operators ! ++ -- += -= *= /= %= ^= > >= < <= == != ?: are also available in expressions.
-Variables may be scalars, array  elements  (denoted x[i])  or  fields.
-Variables are initialized to the null string.
-Array subscripts may be any string, not necessarily numeric; this allows for a form of associative memory.
-Multiple subscripts such as [i,j,k] are permitted; the constituents are concatenated, separated by the value of SUBSEP.
+- Statements  are  terminated by semicolons, newlines or right braces.
+    - An empty expression-list stands for `$0`.
+    - String constants are quoted " ", with the usual C escapes recognized within.
+- Expressions take on string or numeric values as  appropriate _( 视情况而定 )_ ,  and are  built  using the operators `+ - * / % ^` (exponentiation), and concatenation (indicated by white space).
+    - The operators `! ++ -- += -= *= /= %= ^= > >= < <= == != ?:` are also available in expressions.
+    - Variables may be scalars, array  elements  (denoted `x[i]`)  or  fields.
+    - Variables are initialized to the null string.
+    - Array subscripts may be any string, not necessarily numeric; this allows for a form of associative memory.
+    - Multiple subscripts such as `[i,j,k]` are permitted; the constituents are concatenated, separated by the value of `SUBSEP`.

-The  print  statement  prints  its arguments on the standard output (or on a file if >file or >>file is present or on a pipe if |cmd is present), separated by the current output field separator, and terminated by the output record separator.  file and cmd may  be  literal names or parenthesized expressions; identical string values in different statements denote the same open file.
-The printf statement formats its expression list according to the format (see printf(3)).
-The  built-in  function  close(expr) closes the file or pipe expr.
-The built-in function fflush(expr) flushes any buffered output for the file or pipe expr.
+- The  print  statement  prints  its arguments on the standard output (or on a file if `>file` or `>>file` is present or on a pipe if `|cmd` is present), separated by the current output field separator, and terminated by the output record separator.
+    - `file` and `cmd` may  be  literal names or parenthesized expressions; identical string values in different statements denote the same open file.
+    - The `printf` statement formats its expression list according to the format (see printf(3)).
+    - The  built-in  function  `close(expr)` closes the file or pipe `expr`.
+    - The built-in function `fflush(expr)` flushes any buffered output for the file or pipe `expr`.

-The mathematical functions exp, log, sqrt, sin, cos, and atan2 are built in.
+- The mathematical functions `exp`, `log`, `sqrt`, `sin`, `cos`, and `atan2` are built in.
 Other built-in functions:

 length the length of its argument taken as a string, or of $0 if no argument.
 rand   random number on (0,1)
 srand  sets seed for rand and returns the previous seed.
 int    truncates to an integer value
 substr(s, m, n)
         the n-character substring of s that begins at position m counted from 1.
 index(s, t)
         the position in s where the string t occurs, or 0 if it does not.
 match(s, r)
         the  position in s where the regular expression r occurs, or 0 if it does not.
 The variables RSTART and RLENGTH are set
         to the position and length of the matched string.
 split(s, a, fs)
         splits the string s into array elements a[1], a[2], ..., a[n], and returns n.
 The separation is done with  the  regular
         expression  fs  or with the field separator FS if fs is not given.
 An empty string as field separator splits the string
         into one array element per character.
 sub(r, t, s)
         substitutes t for the first occurrence of the regular expression r in the string s.
 If s is not given, $0 is used.
 gsub   same as sub except that all occurrences of the regular expression are replaced;  sub  and  gsub  return  the  number  of
         replacements.
 sprintf(fmt, expr, ... )
         the string resulting from formatting expr ...  according to the printf(3) format fmt
 system(cmd)
         executes cmd and returns its exit status
 tolower(str)
         returns a copy of str with all upper-case characters translated to their corresponding lower-case equivalents.
 toupper(str)
         returns a copy of str with all lower-case characters translated to their corresponding upper-case equivalents.

 The ``function'' getline sets $0 to the next input record from the current input file; getline <file sets $0 to the next record from file.  getline x sets variable x instead.
 Finally, cmd | getline pipes the output of cmd into getline; each call of  get- line  returns the next line of output from cmd.
 In all cases, getline returns 1 for a successful input, 0 for end of file, and -1 for an error.